Kaye Barney - Relationship Counsellor: BA (hons), MBACP

 I'll work with you to help you to better understand your feelings, explore solutions, and work towards greater stability and peace within yourself.
 Whatever the problem is that you're experiencing, you'll be able to talk confidentially about your issues, self-perceptions, and hopes for the future.
 My approach draws on 3 decades of experience in understanding feelings, motivations, needs and behaviour.

 Sometimes we just need a little help.
-Whether you're single, married, living together, divorced, separated, struggling to find or keep a partner, heterosexual, lesbian, gay, curious or...
-Please don't hesitate to get in touch.
+Whether you're single, married, living together, divorced, separated, bereaved, or struggling to find or keep a partner, please don't hesitate to get in touch.

 I offer a short, free initial phone consultation.